kittoku/Open-SSTP-Client/README.md

 Even allowed apps cannot use the VPN tunnel if their routes are not on the routing table.
 So when you use this option, enabling `Add Default Route` option is recommended.

+### Camouflage Mode (Keenetic)
+With `Camouflage Secret` option, you can specify secret you have configured on Keenetic router.
+You can obtain secret from url "your.address/?secret" (without "?" symbol).

 ## Notice
 * `Host` preference can also contain IP address, but cannot include a port number.
 You can configure it in